Ganges: Consort, Shakti, and Mother

-Ganga is the shakti or the moving, restless, rolling energy in the form of which the otherwise recluse and unapproachable Shiva appears on earth.
+Ganga is the shakti or the moving, restless, rolling energy in the form of which the otherwise reclusive and unapproachable Shiva appears on earth.
 As water, this moving energy can be felt, tasted, and absorbed.
 The war-god Skanda addresses the sage Agastya in the Kashi Khand of the Skanda Purana in these words: One should not be amazed ... that this Ganges is really Power, for is she not the Supreme Shakti of the Eternal Shiva, taken in the form of water?This Ganges, filled with the sweet wine of compassion, was sent out for the salvation of the world by Shiva, the Lord of the Lords.Good people should not think this Triple-Pathed River to be like the thousand other earthly rivers, filled with water.

 The Ganga is also the mother, the Ganga Mata (mata="mother") of Hindu worship and culture, accepting all and forgiving all.
 Unlike other goddesses, she has no destructive or fearsome aspect, destructive though she might be as a river in nature.
 She is also a mother to other gods.
 She accepts Shiva's incandescent seed from the fire-god Agni, which is too hot for this world and cools it in her waters.
 This union produces Skanda, or Kartikeya, the god of war.
-In the Mahabharata, she is the wife of Shantanu, and the mother of heroic warrior-patriarch, Bhishma.
+In the Mahabharata, she is married to Shantanu, and the mother of heroic warrior-patriarch, Bhishma.
 When Bhishma is mortally wounded in battle, Ganga comes out of the water in human form and weeps uncontrollably over his body.

 The Ganges is the distilled lifeblood of the Hindu tradition, of its divinities, holy books, and enlightenment.
 As such, her worship does not require the usual rites of invocation (avahana) at the beginning and dismissal (visarjana) at the end, required in the worship of other gods.
 Her divinity is immediate and everlasting.